NBA Rumors: Mavs Owner Mark Cuban Reveals Expectations For Kristaps Porzingis In 2019-20 Season

 “To f—ing crush it,” Cuban said when asked about his expectations for Porzingis next season.
 “We’re looking for The Unicorn to unicii.
 I don’t know if that’s a word, but that’s what we expect.”

 It’s easy to understand why Mavericks owner Mark Cuban is very optimistic about the duo of Kristaps Porzingis and Luka Doncic.
-Before he suffered an ACL injury last season, Porzingis has been posting incredible statistics, averaging 22.7 points, 6.6 rebounds, and 2.4 blocks on 43.9 percent shooting from the field and 39.5 percent shooting from beyond the arc.
+Before he suffered an ACL injury last season, Porzingis had been posting incredible statistics, averaging 22.7 points, 6.6 rebounds, and 2.4 blocks on 43.9 percent shooting from the field, and 39.5 percent shooting from beyond the arc.

-Meanwhile, Luka Doncic is currently emerging as the top favorite to win the Rookie of the Year award.
-In his first 70 games in the NBA, Doncic is averaging 21.1 points, 7.6 rebounds, 5.9 assists, and 1.1 steals on 42.5 percent shooting from the field and 32.7 percent shooting from beyond the arc.
+Meanwhile, Luka Doncic is currently emerging as the favorite to win the Rookie of the Year award.
+In his first 70 games in the NBA, Doncic is averaging 21.1 points, 7.6 rebounds, 5.9 assists, and 1.1 steals on 42.5 percent shooting from the field, and 32.7 percent shooting from beyond the arc.

 The Knicks reportedly tried trading Kristaps Porzingis to the Kings for De'Aaron Fox before last year's draft https://t.co/fV0QPJQgBD